Westerly (magazine)

 Westerly is a literary magazine that has been produced at the University of Western Australia since 1956.
 It currently publishes two issues a year, and in 2016 released its first online special issues.
 The journal maintains a specific focus on the Australian and Asian regions, but has published literary and cultural content from international authors.
 The magazine publishes fiction, poetry, cultural, autobiographic, and scholarly essays, and interviews.

 History

 In 2015, Westerly ran a campaign called 'Word Matters', a response in publication to the funding cuts seen in the arts in federal and state budgets.
 The campaign published poetry from two young emerging poets, and sought reader engagement in the tweeting of responses online (#westerlywordmatters).
 Around that time, Westerly developed a more extensive online presence with a new website and social media engagement.
 The magazine, with the redesign of their website, broadened their publications to include special issues and regular online pieces.

 In early 2016, the magazine ran a successful crowdfunding campaign on chuffed.org exceeding their target funding.
-Funding has also been received from the Copyright Agency Ltd. to support a forthcoming 'Writers Development Program'.
+Funding has also been received from the Copyright Agency Ltd. to support 'Writers Development Program,' which runs annually.

 The Westerly archives are housed in Special Collections in the University of Western Australia Library, with a complete digital version of the backset available at the website.